yukkine0704/JNSQ_ParallaxScattersContinued/README.md

 2. **Download the new configs**

-   Next, download the new version from this repository:
+   Next, download the new version from releases:

    [Parallax Continued configs](https://github.com/yukkine0704/JNSQ_ParallaxScattersContinued/releases)